Nagendra7290/Nagendra7290/README.md

 ---

-⭐ *This GitHub portfolio reflects my professional experience, analytical mindset, and commitment to operational excellence in supply chain management.*
+⭐ *This GitHub portfolio reflects my operational expertise, analytical mindset, and commitment to excellence in supply chain management.*